A native Android app that aims to support local breweries by making it easy for users to explore and discover what's near them.

 How might we enhance the craft beer experience in order to attract more consumers to support local breweries?

-The purpose of this project was to synthesize and apply my understanding of the core concepts of UX design to the creation of a compelling and practical digital user experience.
+To synthesize and apply my understanding of the core concepts of UX design to the creation of a compelling and practical digital user experience.

-I conducted secondary research first to gain more information on the problem space.
-I discovered that pre-pandemic, the craft beer culture was experiencing explosive growth⁶.
+Pre-pandemic, the craft beer culture was experiencing explosive growth⁶.
 Its primary consumers were found to be adventurous 19-30 year olds who enjoy craft beer for its diversity of beer styles and flavour profiles² ³.
 While this group mainly consumed craft beer at breweries, pubs, or restaurants, the pandemic shifted this behaviour to more at-home drinking⁴.
 This is due to safety, longer brewery lineups, and no longer having attractions such as arcade and board games available¹.

 Research findings led me to create Michael, the primary persona of BrewHops.
 Michael gave me a better understanding of my target market and provided direction for making future design decisions.